 No I am not a perfectionist when it comes to organizing so forgive me on that front.
 I found shirts I forgot about because they had been crammed in the back all these years.
 Now I was able to separate my winter and summer clothing which is nice.
 Top row is short sleeves and the bottom rack has all my sweaters, jackets, and long sleeved shirts.

 I put an old table my Grandpa left me when he passed away in there.
 Now I can set things down and have a nice memory to see each day when I go in there.

 - On the opposite side of my racks I had enough room to fit my dresser.
 This made our master seem bigger.
 My husband took the “old closet” so he could spread out a lot more.
 We’re both happy about the change.

 If you’re considering turning a bedroom into a closet too, first consider:

 - Do you have enough rooms in your home to eliminate one of them.

-- consider resale value – if you only have 3 rooms then changing to 2 will really decrease the value vs. having 6 rooms and moving down to 5
+- consider resale value.
+If you only have 3 rooms then changing to 2 will really decrease the value.
+BUT if you have 6 rooms, moving down to 5 isn’t as big

 - What it will cost to complete the project